spreadsheetimporter/ui5-cc-spreadsheetimporter/README.md

 # UI5 custom control `ui5-cc-excelupload`

-> :warning: **This control is still in beta**: It fundamently works, but the APIs are still changing and lot of bugs still be there!
+> :warning: **This control is still in beta**: Basic functionality is given, but bugs may still occur and APIs may change!

 A UI5 Module to integrate a Excel Upload for Fiori Element Apps.
-The module focuses on making integration into existing Fiori element apps as easy as possible, with as little code and configuration as possible.
+This control simply enables the mass upload of data, independent of the backend, OData version and Fiori scenario.
+This is made possible by reading the Excel file and using the standard APIs.
+The control will submit not the file, but just the data from the Excel File.
+The integration of the control is designed to be as simple as possible and, in the best case, requires no configuration.

 The aim is to support as many Fiori Scenarios and UI5 Versions as possibile.
 See here for all currently [supported Versions](https://marianfoo.github.io/ui5-cc-excelUpload/pages/SupportVersions/).